-Think The Everything Bagel without the garlic and onion and with a chocolate chip cookie.
+Think Everything Bagel without the garlic and onion meets a chocolate chip cookie.

-And unless they just ate all of them to be kind, they were a big hit among my fellow food bloggers, too.
+And unless they just ate all last one of them to be kind, they were a big hit among my fellow food bloggers, too.
 Yay!

-I really, really hope you try these.
+I really hope you try my Everything Bagel Cooke recipe.
 The are definitely one of my new favorite cookies of all time!

 - 1 cup extra virgin olive oil